M.Eng. FAQs

 Q: What are the funding options for M.Eng. students?

 A: The M.Eng. degree is typically self-funded by the student.
 There are a handful of fellowships at the College level (typically one per field, or one out of ~80 students).
-There is also partial support as a Graduate Teaching Specialist for a small percentage of students (<10%) that offers a small stipend.
+There is also partial support as a Graduate Teaching Research Specialist (GTRS) for a small percentage of students (10%) that offers a small stipend and a commitment to provide regular support for a designated course or research project.

 Q: How do students pay for the program?